tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/texteditors.md

 {{% tip %}}
 Vim has two different editing modes:
 - Command Mode: In this mode, every character typed is interpreted as a command that performs an action on the text file being edited.
-Typing a character in the command mode may also cause the Vim editor to enter the insert mode.
+You execute commands in this mode, like undo, find and replace and quit, etcetera.
+To swith from Command to Insert Mode, type `i`.

-- Insert mode: In this mode, the entered text is directly inserted into the file.
+- Insert Mode: In this mode, the entered text is directly inserted into the file.
 Each character typed is added to the text, allowing you to write or edit content.
-Pressing the `Escape` key turns off the insert mode and returns to the Command mode.
+Pressing the `Escape` key turns off the Insert Mode and returns to the Command Mode.
 {{% /tip %}}

 {{% summary %}}